Worship at Pendle Hill

 Friends Meetings vary in their style of worship; this section describes how worship is conducted at Pendle Hill.

-For additional information, see Pendle Hill Pamphlet #306, Four Doors to Meeting for Worship, by William Taber.
+For additional information, see Pendle Hill pamphlets #306, Four Doors to Meeting for Worship, by William Taber and #307, Beyond Consensus: Salvaging Sense of the Meeting, by Barry Morley.
 Other resources are available through our bookstore and online store.
 Pendle Hill offers courses and workshops on many aspects of Quakerism.
 We look forward to welcoming you here.

 Travel directions to Pendle Hill.